'The Demon of Death Valley': Read TIME's Original Report on the 1969 Manson Family Arrests

-Charles Manson, who has died at age 83, was a man who had turned to crime early in life but whose name will likely always be most associated with one particularly shocking period in the late 1960s.
+Charles Manson turned to crime early in his life, but his name will likely always be most associated with one particularly shocking period in the late 1960s—a period that’s now the subject of the Quentin Tarantino movie Once Upon a Time … in Hollywood.

 Manson had been drawn to San Francisco in 1967 as the city was swept up in the year of its Summer of Love.
 By that point, he had already served time.
 He quickly began to amass a following, a group of people who trailed him to Los Angeles the next year.